 a.
 Trusts to Which This Provision Applies

-Except as provided in SI 01120.203A., this section applies to trusts “established with the assets of an individual.”
+Except as provided in SI 01120.203A, this section applies to trusts “established with the assets of an individual.”
 A trust is considered to have been established with the assets of an individual if any assets of the individual (or spouse) (regardless of how little) were transferred to a trust other than by a will.
 (See SI 01120.201B.2. for a definition of an asset.)

 b.
 Examples

 An individual who was the plaintiff in a medical malpractice lawsuit is the beneficiary of a trust.
 The trust states that the defendant doctor's insurance company established it so the settlement funds were never paid to the plaintiff directly.
-However, for SSI eligibility purposes, the trust was established with the assets of the individual because the trust contains assets of the individual (see SI 01120.201B.2.) which he/she did not receive because of action on behalf of, in the place of, at the direction of, or on the request of, the individual.
+However, for SSI eligibility purposes, the trust was established with the assets of the individual because the trust contains assets of the individual (see SI 01120.201B.2.) which he or she did not receive because of action on behalf of, in the place of, at the direction of, or on the request of, the individual.

 Likewise, the same result would occur if a court had ordered the settlement to be placed in a trust, even if the individual was a child and whether State law did or did not require the settlement to be placed in a trust for the child.

 A disabled SSI recipient over age 18 receives child support which is assigned by court order directly into the trust.
 Since the child support is the SSI recipient’s income, the recipient is the grantor of the trust and the trust is a resource unless it meets an exception in SSI 01120.203.
-If the trust meets an exception and is not a resource, the child support is income unless it is irrevocably assigned to the trust, per SI 01120.201J.1.d.
-In this example, the court ordered the child support to be paid directly into the trust, so we consider it to be irrevocably assigned to the trust.
+If the trust meets an exception and is not a resource, the child support is income unless it is irrevocably assigned to the trust/trustee, per SI 01120.201J.1.d.
+In this example, the court ordered the child support to be paid directly into the trust, so we consider it to be irrevocably assigned to the trust/trustee.

 c.
 Individual's Assets Form Only a Part of the Trust